-At the 2nd GAME meeting in Munich (2018), Nagoya University announced that they would host the first camp in July, 2019.Nagoya University, KU and CUHK collaborated to the initiative and the first GAME-TEI Student Summer Camp was successfully held in Nagoya University campus from July 29th to August 2nd, 2019.The title of camp was “Medical Professionalism in a Disaster Condition”.
-The goals of camp were to:
+At the 2nd GAME meeting in Munich (2018), Nagoya University announced that they would host the first camp in July, 2019.Nagoya University, Korea University and The Chinese University of Hong Kong collaborated to the initiative and the first GAME-TEI Student Summer Camp was successfully held in Nagoya University campus from 29th July to 2nd August, 2019.The title of the camp was “Medical Professionalism in a Disaster Condition.”

 (1) explain the concept/ framework of medical professionalism;

 (2) identify critical issues in medical professionalism under disaster conditions.